feedhenry-raincatcher/raincatcher-angularjs/README.md

-# Feedhenry RainCatcher Angularjs
+# FeedHenry RainCatcher AngularJS

-Reference mobile and website implementation for RainCatcher
+Reference mobile and portal implementation for RainCatcher.

-## About RainCatcher Angularjs
+## About RainCatcher AngularJS

-RainCatcher Angularjs is reference mobile and website implementation for [Raincatcher Core Framework](https://github.com/feedhenry-raincatcher/raincatcher-core).
+RainCatcher AngularJS is reference mobile and website implementation for [RainCatcher Core](https://github.com/feedhenry-raincatcher/raincatcher-core).
+For more information about RainCatcher please refer to core repository.

+This repository extends core framework with AngularJS based user interface.
+Repository contains set of the modules that implements AngularJS based services and directives.
+Modules are used in two  demo applications:

+- `Demo mobile` application which is used by field engineers to operate and execute items in workflows
+- `Demo portal` application which is used by administrators to create workorders and workflows that can be consumed by field engineers.

+Both demo applications require server demo application, which is located in the [RainCatcher Core](https://github.com/feedhenry-raincatcher/raincatcher-core) repository.

+## Requirements

+- node/npm (tested on Node v6.x (LTS))
+- git

 ## Quick start

-Install all dependencies
+1. Install all dependencies for angular repository

+        git clone git@github.com:feedhenry-raincatcher/raincatcher-angularjs.git
+        cd raincatcher-angularjs
+        npm install
         npm run bootstrap

-Start demo applications
+> Note: Core repository will be automatically cloned using git command.
+If you wish to work with different branch of the core repository please switch manually.

+2. Install all dependencies for core repository

+        cd ./core
+        npm install
+        npm run bootstrap

+3. Start core node.js server

         npm run start

-Note: Core repository will be automatically fetched using git command.
-If you wish to work with different branch of the core repository please switch manually.
+> Note: Core server requires mongodb and redis to be running on machine.
+Please refer to Core documentation for more details about how to configure non standard connection urls to this services.

+4. Start demo mobile and portal applications
+Change directory to angular repository
+    //
+    cd ..
+    npm run start

+Both demo mobile and demo portal should start automatically in your browser.

 ## Repository folder structure